thunlp/Fast-TransX/README.md

 # Fast-TransE

-An implementation of the TransE model (https://www.utc.fr/~bordesan/dokuwiki/_media/en/transe_nips13.pdf) based on the version ("https://github.com/thunlp/KB2E").
-The overall framework is similar with some underlying design changes for acceleration.
-And this implementation can support multi-threaded training to save more time.
+An implementation of TransE [1] for knowledge representation learning (KRL) based on our previous pakcage KB2E ("https://github.com/thunlp/KB2E") for KRL.
+The overall framework is similar to KB2E, with some underlying design changes for acceleration.
+This implementation also supports multi-threaded training to save time.

 # Evaluation Results